Lessons

 Gardening is a wonderful healthy activity to do with kids that nurtures both body and mind.

 Digging, planting, watering, and weeding gets everyone moving.
-It also helps us practice life-skills like patience, responsibility, and the fulfillment of growing your own food or flowers.
+It also teaches life-skills like patience, responsibility, and the fulfillment of growing your own food or flowers.

-Imagine the joy your little one will feel after seeing something they planted and nurtured become a fully grown plant.
+Imagine the joy your little one will feel after seeing something they planted and nurtured become fully grown.

 You don’t need a big backyard or fancy materials to get started either.

-A few pots on the patio or even a sunny windowsill will do.
+A few pots on the patio or a sunny windowsill will do.

 Let your little one pick out plants or veggies.
 Then enjoy the process of bringing them to life, together.

-Gardening is a great way to slow down, and connect with yourself, nature, and your child at the same time.
+Gardening is a great way to slow down, and connect with yourself, your child, and nature at the same time.

 Cooking Nutritious Meals